-The Cathedral of Siena, dedicated to the of the Assumption of Saint Mary, is located in the homonymous square in the historical center of the city, being one of the most beautiful churches in Italy, a great exemple of Romanesque-Gothic architecture.
+The Cathedral of Siena, dedicated to the Assumption of Mary, is located in the historical center of the city, in Piazza del Duomo.
+A great exemple of Romanesque-Gothic architecture, the Cathedral of Siena is one of the most beautiful churches in Italy.

-It seems that the current cathedral replaced a first church dedicated to Saint Mary, built around the 9th century, which in turn replaced an ancient temple dedicated to Minerva.
+It seems that the current Cathedral of Siena replaced a first church dedicated to Saint Mary, built around the 9th century, which in turn replaced an ancient temple dedicated to Minerva.

-The first real information about the building of the cathedral is from 1226, when the first costs and contracts related to the construction were recorded.
-Probably, the works had begun some time before that, because the consecration tooked place, according to the tradition, on November 18, 1179.
+The first documented information about the building of the Cathedral dates back to 1226, when the first costs and contracts related to the construction were recorded.
+Probably, the works began some time before that, because the consecration tooked place, according to the tradition, on November 18, 1179.

 Between 1238 and 1285, the church was administered by the monks of San Galgano.
 From 1284 to 1297, Giovanni Pisano was responsible for the construction of the lower part of the facade, completed between 1299 and 1317 by Camaino di Crescentino, father of the sculptor Tino di Camaino.
 The bell-tower, at a height of 77 meters, was finished in 1313.
 The works were completed in 1370.